VO2 Max (VO2max)

 Garmin VO2 max is an estimated measure of maximal aerobic capacity — the maximum rate at which an athlete’s body can consume oxygen during sustained exercise — expressed in millilitres of oxygen per kilogram of bodyweight per minute (ml/kg/min).

 Garmin uses it as the foundational input for Training Status, Race Predictor and Load Focus.
-The estimate comes from submaximal exercise data, which introduces error margins athletes should understand before acting on any single reading.
+The estimate is derived from submaximal exercise data, which introduces error margins that athletes should understand before acting on any single reading.

 What the Number Actually Means